NoraCodes/nora.codes/content/post/mlem-a-vm-for-genetic-programming.markdown

 categories:
 - Programming
 - Machine Learning
+description: A summary of a virtual machine I designed as a genetic programming target.
 ---

 I've recently been working on a project called the Machine Learning Machine, or MLeM.